Civic Leaders Program

 -Ellen Horst (‘17)

 The Civic Leaders Program integrates learning that occurs inside and outside of the classroom.
 The program is developmental across all four years of the college experience.
 The program requires the completion of two courses and one internship.
 Civic Leaders engage in campus and off-campus service while committing dedicated time to reflecting on how their experiences informs their learning.
 Civic Leaders in their fourth year have the opportunity to assist in delivering the program.
+Civic Leaders will be awarded an annual scholarship of $1,000 in addition to their acceptance award.*

 - Work alongside Community Based Learning staff and faculty to achieve community goals